anibal21/ic_challenge/README.md

 - Install current packages
 - Feel free to install and use any library you would like

-# Submission

-When you are done, create a zip file from the repo and name it `{user-github-handle}/{yyyy-MM-DD}` and send it back to us.

 # Test description

 Display sorted player information as given in the design.